Roof Damage Insurance Claim Lawyers

 For your claim, keeping records can help you prove to your insurance company what you’ve already paid for and how much it cost.
 This can show that you’ve met your deductible if one exists in your policy, and how much your insurance company may need to reimburse you.

 Insurance companies are businesses first and foremost.
 This means that they may be looking for excuses to deny claims, even if they’re valid.
 While some claim denials are justified, many are done in bad faith by insurance companies looking to make a larger profit.
+Some common issues to be aware of include:

 Because some perils are covered by your insurance policy and others are not, your insurance company may deny your claim because they say the damage was caused by something not covered by your policy.
 This is why it’s important to have an independent professional inspect the damage and to keep detailed records of the damage.
 Photographs and a professional inspection can help you prove that the damage was caused by a covered peril.